Kenya

 Employers’ National Social Security Fund (NSSF) contributions

 The National Social Security Fund Act No. 45 of 2013 ('the NSSF Act 2013' or 'the new Act') was assented in 2013 and came into force on 10 January 2014.
 However, its implementation was suspended almost immediately following a consolidated petition filed in 2014.
-On 3 February 2023, the Court of Appeal upheld the provisions of the NSSF Act 2013, and NSSF confirmed through a press release issued on 9 February 2023 that the new Act was effective immediately (i.e. starting in the payroll period of February 2023).

 The updated NSSF rates

-Effective February 2024, the new contributions will be subject to a monthly upper limit (or cap) of KES 4,320 for employees earning above KES 36,000, equally split between the employee and the employer.
-This will be an increase from the maximum contribution of KES 2,160 for the first year of the implementation of the NSSF Act, 2013.
+Effective February 2025, the LEL will increase to KES 8,000 while the UEL will be KES 72,000.
+The new contributions will be subject to a monthly upper limit (or cap) of KES 8,640 for employees earning above KES 72,000, equally split between the employee and the employer.
+This will be an increase from the maximum contribution of KES 4,320 in the second year of the implementation of the NSSF Act, 2013.

 Tier I and Tier II contributions

-• Tier I contributions: NSSF contributions relating to the earnings up to KES 7,000 (which has been defined as the LEL) will be a maximum of KES 840, comprising equal portions of employee and employer contributions, and will be credited by the NSSF to an account referred to as a Tier I account.
+- Tier I contributions: NSSF contributions relating to the earnings up to KES 8,000 (which has been defined as the LEL) will be a maximum of KES 960, comprising equal portions of employee and employer contributions, and will be credited by the NSSF to an account referred to as a Tier I account.

-• Tier II contributions: NSSF contributions relating to the earnings above KES 7,000 and not exceeding KES 36,000 will be a maximum of KES 3,480, comprising equal portions of employee and employer contributions.
+- Tier II contributions: NSSF contributions relating to the earnings above KES 8,000 and not exceeding KES 72,000 will be a maximum of KES 7,680, comprising equal portions of employee and employer contributions.
 These will be credited by the NSSF to an account referred to as a Tier II account.

 Opt out for Tier II contributions

-The new Act provides that an employer may opt to pay the Tier II contributions into an approved 'contracted-out scheme' (i.e. occupational or private pension scheme that the employer participates in or intends to establish).
+The Act provides that an employer may opt to pay the Tier II contributions into an approved 'contracted-out scheme' (i.e. occupational or private pension scheme that the employer participates in or intends to establish).

 The application for contracting out should be submitted in writing to the Retirement Benefits Authority (RBA), accompanied by the prescribed forms and supporting documentation, at least 60 days before the opting out date.

-Affordable Housing Levy (AHL)
+Affordable Housing Levy

-• 1.5% of the employee’s gross monthly salary for the employees, and
+- 1.5% of the employee’s gross monthly salary for the employees; and

 Business permit